 For outside practical projects, students should wear hats and provide their own sunscreen.
+Sunscreen will also be made available on site for use throughout the day.

 Safety glasses and all other Personal Protective Equipment will be provided by ECOC or ECE and must be worn at all times as required.